zd87pl/wpsandbox/README.md

 # WooCommerce Testing Sandbox in Docker

 This project sets up a Docker-based testing environment for WooCommerce, allowing you to install plugins, monitor API calls, and analyze the interactions between plugins and WordPress/WooCommerce servers.
 It also includes a frontend dashboard for easy management.
+This setup is compatible with ARM64 architecture, including Apple Silicon Macs.

 ## Setup